apache/maven-site/content/markdown/guides/mini/guide-migration-to-mvn4.md

 * Your own CI/CD configuration scripts or pipelines.

 ### Update plugins to Maven 4 version
-If you use plugins for which a dedicated Maven 4 version exists, upgrade to those plugins.
+If there is a dedicated Maven 4 version for used plugins, you should update to such a version.
+You can use the [Versions Maven Plugin's `display-plugin-updates` goal][versionpluginupdate] to check for updates.

+**Note**: While Maven 4.0.0 aims to support all Maven 3.9 compatible plugins, this can not be guaranteed for custom plugins which use outdated plugin API methods.

 ## Troubleshooting and required changes if situation applies
 The following changes are in general not required by all projects, but might apply to yours.